Brian A. Barsky: Education

 Barsky holds a D.C.S. in engineering and a B.Sc. in mathematics and computer science from McGill University in Montreal, an M.S. in computer graphics and computer science from Cornell University in Ithaca, and a Ph.D. in computer science from the University of Utah in Salt Lake City.

 Awards

 Barsky won an IBM Faculty Development Award and a National Science Foundation Presidential Young Investigator Award.
 He was named a Fellow of the American Academy of Optometry (F.A.A.O.)

 Books

 He is a co-author or author of several books: An Introduction to Splines for Use in Computer Graphics and Geometric Modeling, Making Them Move: Mechanics, Control, and Animation of Articulated Figures, and Computer Graphics and Geometric Modeling Using Beta-splines.
 See List of books in computational geometry.

 Conference Program Chairs

-He was the Technical Program Committee Chair for the ACM SIGGRAPH '85 conference held in San Francisco on July 22-26, 1985 and Program Co-chair of Pacific Graphics 2000 held in Hong Kong on October 3–5, 2000.

-He was the Technical Program Committee Chair for the ACM SIGGRAPH '85 conference held in San Francisco on July 22-26, 1985 and Program Co-chair of Pacific Graphics 2000 held in Hong Kong on October 3–5, 2000.
+He was the Technical Program Committee Chair for the ACM SIGGRAPH '85 conference held in San Francisco on July 22–26, 1985 and Program Co-chair of Pacific Graphics 2000 held in Hong Kong on October 3–5, 2000.